GenericMappingTools/pygmt/README.rst

 Support
 -------

-The development of PyGMT was supported by NSF grants `OCE-1558403 <https://www.nsf.gov/awardsearch/showAward?AWD_ID=1558403>`__ and `EAR-1948603 <https://www.nsf.gov/awardsearch/showAward?AWD_ID=1948602>`__.
+The development of PyGMT has been supported by NSF grants `OCE-1558403 <https://www.nsf.gov/awardsearch/showAward?AWD_ID=1558403>`__ and `EAR-1948603 <https://www.nsf.gov/awardsearch/showAward?AWD_ID=1948602>`__.